In This Article

 The cost of house renovation in Singapore largely depends on the type of property and size of your home.
 Unless you own private property, your home will fall in any one of these categories:

-- HDB resale: As the name suggests, resale properties are usually old and you might need to renovate certain parts as per your needs.
-These homes require an extensive overhaul of their interiors with hacking, plumbing, electrical, painting, masonry and all other renovation services.
-Hence, the cost of renovating resale properties is higher than that of BTO flats.
+- HDB resale: As the name suggests, resale properties are usually older.
+This means that you might have to renovate, either to update and modernise the home, or revive it back to working order.
+These homes usually require an extensive overhaul of their interiors, which might include hacking, plumbing, electrical works, masonry and all other renovation services.
+Hence, the cost of renovating resale properties tends to be higher than that of BTO flats.

-- New condo: Condos in Singapore are privately owned properties that are non-subsidised and cost more than HDBs.
-But the good part is that these homes come equipped with high-end furnishings and fittings.
+- New condo: Condos in Singapore are already a lot more expensive than an HDB flat.
+But one of the advantages of these privately owned properties is that new condo designs come equipped with high-end fixtures and fittings.
 Hence, an end-to-end house renovation in these Singapore homes is rarely, if ever, necessary.

-For more details on renovation costs in Singapore, check this out: How Much Does Renovation Cost in Singapore?
+For more details on renovation costs in Singapore, also read: How Much Does Renovation Cost in Singapore?

 How to Save on Renovation Costs in Singapore?